 In general, a submission should include:

-• A manuscript consisting of no more than 30 pages in total, inclusive of figures, tables, and references;
+- A manuscript consisting of no more than 30 pages inclusive of figures, tables, and references;

-• A manuscript title of no more than twenty words;
+- A title of no more than twenty words;

-• An abstract of no more than 200 words that describes the research study, methods, and key contributions;
+- An abstract of no more than 200 words that describes the research study, methods, and key contributions to feminist social work;

 - Verification that all research that involved human subjects underwent an institutional ethical review (e.g. human subjects or ethics review);